- All categories

 In Vitro Skin Irritation Test on Reconstructed Epidermis

-In Vitro Skin Irritation Test
+In Vitro Irritation Test on Tissues

 Short Time Exposition

 The Short Time Exposition (STE) method is a test based on the evaluation of in vitro cytotoxicity, performed on a confluent monolayer of rabbit corneal cells (SIRC).
+(OECD491).

 Ocular Irritation Test on Reconstructed Epithelium